 Blood testing for hepatitis C virus was not available until 1992.
 As a result, blood donation agencies did not screen for Hepatitis C virus.
 Many Hepatitis C virus infections occurred as a result of receiving blood products from infected individuals.
-Today, testing for hepatitis C is common place and should occur after any exposure to potential bloodborne pathogens has occurred.
+Today, testing for hepatitis C is common place and should occur after any exposure to potential bloodborne pathogens.

 There is no vaccine for hepatitis C.

-According to the CDC, approximately 25% of people infected with acute Hepatitis C will naturally be able to clear the infection from their body without treatment.
+According to the CDC, approximately 15% to 25% of people infected with acute hepatitis C will naturally be able to clear the infection from their body without treatment.

-According to the World Health Organization (WHO), every year, 3–4 million people are infected with the hepatitis C virus.
-Approximately 140 million people are chronically infected and at risk of developing liver cirrhosis and/or liver cancer.
-More than 500,000 people worldwide die from hepatitis C-related liver diseases every year.
+According to the World Health Organization (WHO), 1.75 million people are infected with the hepatitis C virus each year.
+Approximately 71 million people are chronically infected and at risk of developing liver cirrhosis and/or liver cancer.
+About 400,000 people worldwide die from hepatitis C-related liver diseases each year.